 Produced live at the DittyTV Studios

-Enjoyed by our 2M+ global monthly viewers, the DittyTV Concert Series is our premier weekly live music series that features Grammy® Award and JUNO Award-winning, Hall of Fame, and soon-to-be discovered artists from six of the 7 continents (watch out Antarctica).
+The DittyTV Concert Series is our premier bi-weekly live music series that features Grammy® Award and JUNO Award-winning, Hall of Fame, and soon-to-be discovered artists from six of the 7 continents (watch out Antarctica).

 We love our DittyTV Artists!